markhgn/markhgn.github.io/_posts/2013-01-20-are-content-marketers-wilfully-delusional.md

 ### [Fast Company](http://www.fastcocreate.com/1679997/how-percolate-helps-brands-like-amex-and-ge-become-always-on-content-publishers)

 Why, I wonder?
 To what end?
 Who has the time to read this stuff?
-Truth is almost none of these ‘meaningful’ pieces of content will ever be seen by human eyes; at least not without a massive and ongoing investment of resources with little in the way of directly measurable return.
+Truth is almost none of these ‘meaningful’ items will ever be seen by human eyes; at least not without a massive and ongoing investment of resources with little in the way of a directly measurable return.

 I take issue with the notion of [brands as publishers](https://www.google.co.uk/search?q=brands+as+publishers) if publishing is not the core business function.
-There seems to be an assumption that a high volume of content on a brand owned and controlled destination is desired by web users.
-There has been more excitability of late with SEOs piling-in to this area as Google has put the frighteners on other techniques for gaming the SERPs; a regular stream of content is assumed beneficial for the purposes of building links.
+There seems to be an assumption that a high volume of publishing to a brand owned and controlled destination is desired by web users.
+There has been more excitability of late with SEOs piling into this area as Google has put the frighteners on other techniques for gaming the SERPs; a regular stream of items is assumed beneficial for the purposes of 'link building'.

 The theory sounds logical.
 People want to be informed about the things they are interested in.
-Search engines reward ‘fresh’ and popular content.
-By creating your own content of this type on a domain you own, based on research, a ‘brand’ can attract an audience with similar ‘values’.
+Search engines reward ‘fresh’ and popular pages.
+By creating your own pages of this type on a domain you own, based on research, a ‘brand’ can attract people with these interests.

 The [Content Marketing Institute](http://contentmarketinginstitute.com/what-is-content-marketing/) says it is the: